swagger-api/swagger.io-docs/docs/spec-explained/api-host-and-base-path.md

 Swagger 2.0 supports only one `host` per API specification (or two if you count HTTP and HTTPS as different hosts).

 A possible way to target multiple hosts is to omit the `host` and `schema` from your specification and serve it from each host.
-In this case each copy of the specification will target the corresponding host.
+In this case, each copy of the specification will target the corresponding host.

 Multiple hosts will be supported in version 3.0 of the specification.